BenjaminGolden/GoldenGuitars/README.md

 Run the SQL createDB script in a new query in Visual Studio.
-Run NPM Install in your terminal. start the database in Visual Studio
+Run NPM Install in your terminal. start the database in Visual Studio and then run
-NPM Start in the terminal
+NPM Start in the terminal.